Your screen is to small to play this free online game.

-Do you like spiders, and do you also enjoy to play a cool web game for free?
+Do you like spiders and flies, and do you also enjoy to play a cool web game for free?
 If you are in the same mood as us today, you probably would like to play our free The Spider and the Fly game online.

 Use your mouse to help the fly to avoid the spider and its web.
 If you move the fly sufficiently fast maybe it cross the web without be catched, but it isn't probable.